sgoldenlab/simba/docs/installation.md

 # How to launch the GUI

-1. Open up command prompt from the SimBA folder
+1. Open up command prompt in the SimBA folder

 2. In the command prompt type
 ```